-- 1. On the up.time tool bar, click Services. - 2.
+- 1. On the Uptime Infrastructure Monitor tool bar, click Services. - 2.
 In the tree panel, click Add Alert Profile. - The Add Alert Profile window appears. - 3.
 Type a descriptive name for the profile in the Name of Alert Profile field. - 4.
-In the Start alerting on notification number field, enter the number of times an error must occur before up time sends an alert notification. - Enter the number of times to re-send the notification in the End alerting on notification number field.
-You can also select the Never Stop Notifying check box to have up time send notifications indefinitely. - 6.
-Select one or more of the following notification options: - Email Alert - Sends the alert to the email addresses of the members of a Notification Group. - Pager Alert - Sends the alert to the pagers of the members of a Notification Group. - Script Alert
+In the Start alerting on notification number field, enter the number of times an error must occur before Uptime Infrastructure Monitor sends an alert notification. - 5.
+Enter the number of times to re-send the notification in the End alerting on notification number field.

+You can also select the Never Stop Notifying check box to have Uptime Infrastructure Monitor send notifications indefinitely.

+- 6. Select one or more of the following notification options: - Email Alert - Sends the alert to the email addresses of the members of a Notification Group. - Pager Alert - Sends the alert to the pagers of the members of a Notification Group. - Script Alert

-Executes an alert script on the Monitoring Station, once for each user that will receive notification of the alert.
+Executes an alert script on the Monitoring Station, once for each user who receives notification of the alert.

-Since this alert option relies on a script or batch file, enter its name and path in the Script Path field (for example, on Linux, /usr/local /uptime/scripts/scriptAlert.sh).
+Because this alert option relies on a script or batch file, enter its name and path in the Script Path field (for example, on Linux, /usr/local/uptime/scripts/scriptAlert.sh).

-- 7. If you are using an email or pager notification, and would like to use a custom message instead of the standard template, click the Custom Format check box to begin creating a custom alert message: - a.
+- 7. If you are using an email or pager notification, and want to use a custom message instead of the standard template, click the Custom Format check box to begin creating a custom alert message.
+Use the following steps to create the message: - a.
 To expedite message creation, select a Short Template, Medium Template, or Long Template, then click Fill. - b.
 Optionally modify the alert subject header. - c.
 Optionally modify the alert message body. - For information on custom alert message variables, see Custom Alert Message Variables. - 8.
-Select one or more Notification Groups that will receive the notifications. - 9.
+Select one or more Notification Groups that receive the notifications. - 9.
 Optionally attach this alert profile to one or more existing Service Monitors. - 10.
 Click Save.